Reviews Are In

 Social Studies Teacher, San Jose, CA

-The Alabaster Jar is filled with adventure, intrigue, mystery and Marie develops her characters with such depth and meaning.
+The Alabaster Jar is filled with adventure, intrigue, and mystery.
+Marie develops her characters with such depth and meaning.